Voter Information !

 If you aren’t already registered, there several ways to get registered to vote!

-Register In Person at the Onondaga County Board of Elections: 1000 Erie Blvd West Syracuse, New York 13204
+Register In Person at the Onondaga County Board of Elections:1000 Erie Blvd West Syracuse, New York 13204 (Best Way)

 Register with Us: Contact us by Phone (315-313-5717) or Email: info@electmauricebrown.com.
 We’ll have someone contact you to bring a form you can fill out, and we’ll drop it to the Board of Elections!